khalid-bouchajra/IoT_Projects/Smart_Garden/README.md

 # 🌱 Smart Garden

 ## Description
-SmartGarden is a Cisco Packet Tracer simulation project that demonstrates how IoT can automate irrigation systems in a smart farming environment.
+Smart Garden is a Cisco Packet Tracer simulation project that demonstrates how IoT can automate irrigation systems in a smart farming environment.

 The setup includes a wireless router, an IoT server (configured with a static IP), a client device, and IoT components such as a **water level monitor** and a **lawn sprinkler** connected via DHCP.